torvalds/linux/Documentation/networking/af_xdp.rst

 Q: I am not seeing any traffic on the socket.
 What am I doing wrong?

-A: When a netdev of a physical NIC is initialized, Linux usually allocates one RX and TX queue pair per core.
+A: When a netdev of a physical NIC is initialized, GNU/Linux usually allocates one RX and TX queue pair per core.
 So on a 8 core system, queue ids 0 to 7 will be allocated, one per core.
 In the AF_XDP bind call or the xsk_socket__create libbpf function call, you